Tips from the Masters

 Here at the Young Walter Scott Prize we are dedicated to getting you writing!
 As well as our programme of Imagining History workshops which provides hands-on, practical guidance, we have used our connections and called on the great and good of the literary world to give you their tips for writing and research.

-We’re kicking off our new series of 2017 Writers’ Tips videos with two award-winning authors: bestselling crime writer Val McDermid, and former Walter Scott Prize winner Tan Twan Eng.
+Our Writers’ Tips videos feature two award-winning authors: bestselling crime writer Val McDermid, and former Walter Scott Prize winner Tan Twan Eng.
 Talking to us from the ‘Smoking Room’ at Bowhill, home of the Duke and Duchess of Buccleuch, when they visited for the Borders Book Festival, Val and Twan give us the benefit of their great experience in these videos:

 You can find more advice from acclaimed authors of historical fiction and previous Walter Scott Prize winners, filmed specially for the YWSP, including David Almond, the late Helen Dunmore, and Hermione Eyre, on our YouTube Channel here.